Zamindars of Bengal: History

 During the 14th century, the Hindu zamindar Raja Ganesha overthrew the Ilyas Shahi dynasty and placed his son on the throne.
 In Richard Eaton's The Rise of Islam and the Bengal Frontier, there is mention of Khan Jahan Ali as the zamindar of Bagerhat.
 According to records collected in 1870, Khan Jahan Ali settled in the area "to reclaim and cultivate the lands in the Sundarbans, which were at that time waste and covered with forest.
 He obtained from the emperor, or from the king of Gaur, a jaghir [revenue assignment] of these lands, and in accordance with it established himself on them.
 The tradition of his cutcherry site [court] in both places corresponds with this view of his position, and the fact of his undertaking such large works—works which involve the necessity of supporting quite an army of laborers—also points to his position as receiver of the rents, or chief of the cultivation of the soil.…After he had lived a long time as a great zamindar, he withdrew himself from worldly affairs and dwelt as a faqir".

 Between the late 16th and early 17th centuries, a confederation of twelve zamindar families existed in the Bhati region of eastern Bengal.
 They included twelve Muslim and Hindu zamindar families.
 They were led by Isa Khan, a former prime minister of the Bengal Sultanate.
 When the sultanate disintegrated due to Mughal invasions, these twelve families retained control of eastern Bengal.
 They resisted Mughal expansion until the early 17th century.
 Ralph Fitch, an English traveler to Bengal in 1580, wrote about the twelve zamindars.
-According to Fitch, "for here are so many Rivers and Lands, that they (Mughals) flee from one to another, whereby his (Akbar) horsemen cannot prevail against them.
+According to Fitch, "for here are so many Rivers and Lands, that they (Mughals) flee from one to another, whereby his (Akbar the Great) horsemen cannot prevail against them.
 Great store of cotton cloth is made here.
 Sinnergan (Sonargaon) is a towne sixe leagues from Serrepore, where there is the best and finest cloth made of cotton that is in all India.
-The chief king of all these countries is called Isacan (Isa Khan), and he is chief of all the other kings, and is a great friend to all Christians".In Bengal, for the year(s) 1880/1881, there were 150,420 Estates of which 140,007 were permanently settled, 7,670 were temporarly settled, 2,720 were under the government, and 23 were ryotwari tracts.
+The chief king of all these countries is called Isacan (Isa Khan), and he is chief of all the other kings, and is a great friend to all Christians".
+In Bengal, for the year(s) 1880/1881, there were 150,420 Estates of which 140,007 were permanently settled, 7,670 were temporarily settled, 2,720 were under the government, and 23 were ryotwari tracts.
 The land-tax on all these was 37,541,188 Rupees, with arrears being nearly 4 million Pounds Sterling.
 Of the above 150,420 estates, some 500 had an area of 20,000 Acres (31.25 Sq.
 Miles or 80.93 km2), and upwards of 15,000 with from 500 to 20,000 Acres.
 The rest or about 89 per cent were under 500 Acres each.